 In terms of network utilization, for person to person voice call, the average throughput is 73.8 kbps with the JAIN-SIP-Applet-Phone, and 73.2 kbps with the NCB-based equivalent application.
-For person to person video communication, the average network bandwidth of SIP-Communicator is 830 kbps, and 670 kbps for the NCB-based application, due to an optimized image compression rate of NCB discussed in section 4.3.
+For person to person video communication, the average network bandwidth of SIP-Communicator is 830 kbps, and 670 kbps for the NCB-based application, due to an optimized image compression rate of NCB discussed in Section 4.3.

-4.3 Self-Management Experiments
+4.3 Self-management experiments

 Next, we demonstrate how NCB supports self-optimization as one aspect of self-management.
 The high-level policy from the upper-layer application reflects the user preferences: if the network bandwidth changes, then adapt the video compression rate and hence the image resolution.
 This policy implies that the frame rate should be stable (in this case 13 fps).
-This high-level policy is expressed using the XML policy string as shown in Figure 2.
+This high-level policy is expressed using the XML policy string as shown in Fig. 2.
 The throughput of video traffic, limited by the available bandwidth, is the product of the frame-rate and the frame-size (which affects the image resolution).
 The latter is further determined by the image compression rate.
 Without the self-managing policy at the sender, a decreased bandwidth will cause packet losses, and significantly reduce the frame-rate at the receiver side.
-With the above policy, the user can expresses his/her preference to maintain the stable frame-rate at the expense of the frame-size and the image resolution: if the available bandwidth decreases, increase the image compression rate to reduce the frame-size compression rate is controlled by setting quantization parameters during the encoding process.
+With the above policy, the user can expresses his/her preference to maintain the stable frame-rate at the expense of the frame-size and the image resolution: if the available bandwidth decreases, increase the image compression rate to reduce the frame-size; if the available bandwidth increases, decrease the compression rate to increase the image resolution.
+The compression rate is controlled by setting quantization parameters during the encoding process.